homiedopie/beberlei.de/drafts/a_failed_side_project.rst

   The side projects I started since last October are much smaller in scope.

-- You can actually get burned out by a side project by designing its scope way too big.
+- You can actually get burned out by a side project: by designing its scope way too big.

 - You cannot compete feature-wise with startups that put their full attention into